 (The Sun) (Relationships in America)

-The most prudish college in the US, according to this study of about 2,000 surveyed students, was Pennsylvania State University-Main Campus.
+According to this study of about 2,000 surveyed students, the most prudish college in the US was Pennsylvania State University-Main Campus.
 This college reported 4.15 lovers per student.

 In a study interviewing actual or former college students, researchers found out that the mean average number of lovers was almost the same for both men and women – 4.98 vs. 4.90.

 Furthermore, the results of the survey show that, for women, 43% of their total number of sexual partners came from the time they were college students.
 In comparison, the college years brought only 35% of the total sexual experience for men.

 21. The CDC promiscuity statistics reveal that the median number of sexual partners for men aged 25-44 between 2011 and 2015 is lower than the one reported in 2002.

 Data reported by the CDC shows that American men in the age group 25-44 years claimed a median number of opposite-sex partners of 6.1 in the period 2011-2015.
 This number is lower than the 6.7 reported in 2002.